k-nikhita/k-nikhita/README.md

 ## I'm a (New!)
 Full Stack Developer, Soon-to-be Mother, Pole Dancer, Learner and Educator.

-- 🌱 I’m currently learning TypeScipt
+- 🌱 I’m currently learning how to use WordPress for content management.
 - 👯 I’m looking for opportunities to work on full stack projects
 - 😄 Pronouns: She/Her